leviaaf/ProductPlacementScheme/README.md

 ## Output
 The output of the code is a visualization of the product placement scheme in the store.
 The grid represents the store layout, and each product is labeled and placed in its corresponding grid cell.

-The visualization helps in understanding how different product are distributed within the store and aids in optimizing product placement strategies.
+The visualization helps in understanding the distribution of different products within the store and facilitates the optimization of product placement strategies.